ScottishCovidResponse/data_pipeline_api_cpp/README.md

 + CoronaBICI

 ### Ian's Cpp binding of Python Pipeline API

-https://github.com/ScottishCovidResponse/data_pipeline_api/tree/cppbindings/bindings/cpp
+As the repo has not impl model input DataPipeline API, currently or perhaps model input should use Ian/s binding https://github.com/ScottishCovidResponse/data_pipeline_api/tree/cppbindings/bindings/cpp

+One point to discuss is, what should be the type returned from `read_table()` that can be shared widely?

-Ian made his own `Table` class,  There is third-party full feature CSV single header library.
+Ian made his own `Table` class,  There is third-party full-featured CSV single header library.

+#### use HDF5IO.h with Ian's DataPipeline.h
-The not implemented DataPipeline.h has be removed from from this repo, so this repo can work together with Ian's cppbinding.
+The not-implemented DataPipeline.h has be removed from from this repo, so this repo can work together with Ian's cppbinding.

-The currently implementation is
+The currently **workflow** for HDF5 IO (manual workflow)
++ copy all classes to written into HDF5,  e.g.  `particle` or later more general result c++ class type, into a header file `EERA_types.h`, as input to the `hdf5_generator.py`

-+ a python code generator, aiming to generate H5:CompType instance for almost any C++ class
++ `hdf5_generator.py` is a python code generator, aiming to generate H5:CompType instance for almost any C++ class see more in <code_generator/Readme.md>

-+ HDF5IO.h  read and write any class with the generated H5:CompType instance
++ `HDF5IO.h`  read and write any class with the generated H5:CompType instance in the generated `*_types_hdf5.h`

+`HDF5IO.h` is a head-only lib, just put `include/` and `third-party/` of this repo as `include_directories()` in specific model project cmake, it should work.

+The workflow can be automated by cmake.

 ### Plan for C++ API

 1. component selection, cmake setup, and test locally
 > done

-2. develop pipeline API in a separate repo
+2. develop pipeline API (yet done) done (HDF5IO.h)

-  todo:
-  rename method names to write_*()
+  todo: (or just use Ian's c++ wrapping of python API) Pipeline API `write_*()`
-  Distribution class: just use `boost::random` Parameter class unit test:
+  Distribution class: just use `boost::random` ?
+  Parameter class
+  unit test:

-3. integrate with EERA model,  CI install `libhdf5-dev` define h5 data types, see example EERA_h5types.h using macro to switch between current local csv files IO, and HDF5 IO
+3. integrate with EERA model,

+  using macro to switch between current local csv files IO, and pipeline IO

-4. result writing
+4. result writing into HDF5 file
-C++ may write some result into HDF5, but post-processing should not be part of C++ pipeline.
+ > HDF5IO is nearly done

+  define h5 data types, see example `EERA_types_hdf5.h` using python script "hdf5_generator.py" to generate/update `EERA_types_hdf5.h`

  Image can be pushed into HDF5, but log file may be treated as string Parameter are treated as HDF5::Table, or just as toml file Log can be store a string attribute

+post-processing should not be part of C++ pipeline.
 Post-processing can be done in another language like R or python

 5. result push to data registry and model cross-validation: